-The biggest farce is in this unconscious refusal to ever graduate in spiritual teaching - so that we can keep pushing the image of our teacher in front of us to "represent us", to give us an identity.
+The biggest farce is in this unconscious refusal to ever graduate in spiritual teaching---so that we can keep pushing the image of our teacher in front of us to "represent us", to add something to our identity.

 Let's face it folks, we are carrying our holy book everywhere with us like a cat is carrying its newborns, somehow unable to part from it.
 If it was the school material to be learned, it would be fair to call ourselves "mentally challenged students", since we keep reading but seemingly never learning.

 Personally, I just can't recognize anyone as a spiritual or religious seeker unless they are primarily working on themselves---to advance their model of intellectual and emotional functioning to a level at which those teachings start making some real "gut-sense".